Waste Diversion and Diversion

-Across our resorts, more than 40% of waste is diverted through a combination of composting, recycling and material reuse.
-By engaging our employees and our guests in this effort, we aim to reach 50% by 2015, with an eye on zero waste in the future.
+Across our resorts, more than 40% of waste is diverted through a combination of reduction, reuse, and recycling and diversion.
+By engaging our employees and our guests in this effort, we aim to reach 50%, with an eye on zero waste in the future.

 Recycling & Composting